 - Hire a AI-based demand gen company.
 Let the AI model identify the Ideal Customer Profile (ICP) based on your best top 25 customers.
 Then, use AI to find look-alike target leads and create a contact list for the sales team.

 Now all of this might sound cool, but it does take an immense amount of time and effort.
 Expect to optimize several times before getting a satisfactory result.

 Finding warm leads is no long just marketing’s or inside sales’ job.
 It requires marketing, IT, as well as inside sales, outside sales, and other teams to work together.
 You will be much more successful once you have determined the Ideal Customer Profile (ICP), identified several hypotheses of why customers buy your products, conduct external and internal customer data correlation and create propensity-to-buy criteria.

 Unfortunately, there is no shortcut.

 Do you have any innovative ways of finding warm leads using your existing database?
+Get in touch.
 I’d love to write a blog post about your story.